thindil/nuklearnim/README.md

 I created the project because I needed a GUI library for my other projects in Nim.
 It is more like backup than a real project.
 I will occasionally update the binding as I will work more with it in other cases.
 For this reason I don't accept any bug reports or requests for features.
-Not until stage 3 of the project (for roadmap, please look below).
+Not until stable stage 3 of the project (for roadmap, please look below).

 If you read this file on GitHub: **please don't send pull requests here**.
 All will be automatically closed.
 Any code propositions should go to the